 I am the Director of Christian Education and Youth Ministry at Sixth Presbyterian Church in the Squirrel Hill neighborhood of Pittsburgh.
 I have a bachelor’s degree in communications from West Liberty University and am an Associated Certified Christian Educator with the PC (U.S.A.).
 I am a co-founder of the Washington County Gay Straight Alliance and have served as a volunteer facilitator with the group since its beginning.
-I have served on a variety of Boards for community organizations and am currently a board member for the Avella Area School District.
+I have served on a variety of Boards for community organizations and serve two terms as a board member for the Avella Area School District.

 Kenneth W. Neundorf, Treasurer:

 Having grown up in Washington I am well aware of how lonely and isolated it can be in a rural community and not having anywhere to turn.
 I am very happy to be a part of the Washington County Gay Straight Alliance, Inc. I am a public school teacher with over 30 years of experience.
 I am a founding board member of GLSEN Pittsburgh, and have been the treasurer for 10 years.
 I also helped start a PFLAG Chapter in Washington.
 I serve as the local convener of ReconcilingWorks:Lutherans for Full Participation (Formerly Lutherans Concerned).

 I am a graduate of Middlebury College in Vermont.
 I am a tax accountant (EA) for Guthrie, Belczyk and Associates in Eighty Four, PA.
 I am passionate about celebrating diversity and promoting equality for all.